 What are the different role types?

 Each motion has the particular roles provided that are required to complete each motion.
 Across all 12 motions there are three role types that additionally make clear who is participating in what way.
-These are based on the RACI-role types from project management systems.
+These are based on the RACI-role types that are familiar from project management.